vymok/workshops-github-101/README.md

 4. Move into your new folder and create a new file named `index.html`
 5. Initialise git for the directory
 6. On your desktop, drag your new `index.html` file into your text editor.
 Write something inside & save it.
-7. In your terminal, which Git command do you use to review what changed in your file?
-Use it.
+7. In your terminal, use the Git command to review the status of your files.
+8. Add your `index.html` to the staging area.
-8. Add a commit message to explain what changed in your file.
+9. Add a commit message to explain what changed in your file.
-9 Create a new branch!
+10. Create a new branch!
-10. Jump into your new branch.
+11. Jump into your new branch.
-11. Now, use `git checkout` to get back to your master branch.
+12. Now, use `git checkout` to get back to your master branch.

 # Challenge 2